Consider This: Training, Wages, and the Enforceability of Covenants Not to Compete

 54 Pages Posted: 29 Jan 2015 Last revised: 26 Jul 2018

 This study examines the effect of noncompete enforceability on training and wages.
 An increase from non-enforcement to mean enforceability is associated with a 14% increase in training, which tends to be firm-sponsored and designed to upgrade or teach new skills.
 In contrast to theoretical expectations, the results show no evidence of a relationship between noncompete enforceability and self-sponsored training.
 Despite the increases in training, an increase from non-enforcement to mean enforceability is associated with a 4% decrease in hourly wages.
-One noncompete policy that does not reduce training but is associated with a reduction in the return to tenure, and less educated workers experience additional wage losses in the face of increased enforceability relative to more educated workers.
+Consistent with reduced bargaining power, noncompete enforceability is associated with a reduction in the return to tenure, and less educated workers experience additional wage losses in the face of increased enforceability relative to more educated workers.
 Suggestive evidence indicates that consideration policies exhibit differential effects relative to other types of noncompete policies.

 Keywords: Training, Wages, Employee Mobility, Covenants Not to Compete

 JEL Classification: J3, J4, J6, K3, L41, M53